 top of page

-Shogun’s Verdant Repose: Ohori Park’s Castles and Gardens in Fukuoka’s Serene Retreat
+Shogun’s Garden Escape: Ohori Park’s Castles and Gardens in Fukuoka’s Serene Retreat

 Volcanic Sacred Whispers: Sengokuhara’s Temples and Artistic Relics in Hakone’s Grasslands